HeringtonPress/Systems/OneLastCoin/OLCClasses.md

 **Good Boots**: You also suffer 1 less Stress as if you where on a mount, this does not stack if you have a mount.

 **Danger Sense:** You have a good nose for when things are about to go south.
 You can't be surprised, and can make a free attack at the start of combat at someone or something CLOSE, regardless of initiative.

+### Gun Priest
+**Starting equipment:** a copy of the Book, a vial of anointing oil, a long coat, a priest's shirt & collar, and a gun.
+- **A:** Ordained, Gunslinger, Holy Books
+- **B:** Blessings on this House, Set Those Sinners Free
+- **C:** Arbiter, Confessor's Gaze
+- **D:** Anointing Ritual, Wrestle with G_d
+- +1 to missfire score every 2 templates.

+**(A) Ordained**
+You're a priest, and everyone knows it.
+You can wed couples, give the dead their last rites, bless newborns, administer rituals, hear confessions, create holy water or oil, open and close feast days, and pronounce religious judgement.

+If you're lost on the road, people will likely house and feed you for a night, and then give you directions the next morning.
+People will actively look to you for advice and counsel, and will usually listen when you offer it.

+Most of the time, this just works; both the law and common people recognize you as a priest, so it's rare to get many questions.
+If there's a question or risk involved in your priestly duties—say, counselling a young couple to not get married too early, or declaring a much-loved townsperson to be a sinner—you have a 3-in-6 chances of success, which increases by +1-in-6 per additional template.

+This also means that unless you take specific measures otherwise, pretty much everyone (like, say, a heretical Inquisition, or a demon in disguise) will spot you as a priest instantaneously.

+**(A) Calculated**
+Spend and action aiming and calculating your shot.
+Next time you attack with a firearm the first damage dice explode on a 1-2.
+Aimed shot may be stacked up to a 1-4.

+**(A) Holy Books**
+Every template, you learn one of the randomly-chosen Holy Books contained within the Book itself.
+This provides some benefit on its own, but it also means that if you're ever in a theological debate that concerns, that Holy Book, you have a significant advantage.

+If you roll a duplicate, choose the Book above or below it.

+**(B) Set Those Sinners Free**
+You may inscribe a bullet with a sin.
+Bullets inscribed in this way deal an additional 1d8 (doesn't explode) and doesn't allow bolstered damage.
+These bullets take up 4 per slot.

+Inscribed bullets can kill creatures that are normally immune to mundane death (Ghosts, demon, undead.)

+**Piercing Shot**
+Whenever a damage die would explode you can forgo adding it to the current damage and instead deal damage to someone behind your target.

+**(C) Arbiter**
+Fire a shot off into the air.
+As long as this is the first firearm shot of the combat you force all enemies to make a moral check.
+If the leader of the enemies fails a check you can demand parley instead of them fleeing.

+**(C) Confessor's Gaze**
+You may stare down an sapient creature you suspect of sin.
+Make an Allure save minus the creature HD.
+If you succeed you break them, they confess.
+If you fail they become frustrated with you.
+This could close doors or lead to fights.

+**(D) Anointing Ritual**
+You can ritually anoint your gun.
+This ritual takes six hours, and requires the following things:
+- Your gun
+- An inscribed bullet
+- A circle of salt
+- Anointing oil, enough for your gun, hands, and head
+- The bones of a saint
+- A complete chapter of the Book, memorized
+- The light of the full moon, or the dark of no moon

+After being ritually anointed, if the first shot fired from your gun is the inscribed bullet hitting its target, that target instantly dies.
+If you fire a shot before then, or if you miss, or if you reach a full moon or no moon without firing, the ritual's power is lost.

+**(D) Wrestle with God**
+When you spend an hour praying for guidance.
+When you do, roll Allure, on a success a divine agent (disguised as a bum) approaches and engages you in an unarmed fight.
+If you win the fight, unarmed, you get the answer to you question.

+#### Holy Books
+These are just twelve of the Holy Books contained within the Book itself.
+Included with each is a sample verse.

+1. **The Book of St. Uriathas.** _"Uriathas cried out, for his three daughters lay dead around him.
+After one hour had passed and Uriathas yet wept, G_d sent the ghosts of his daughters to comfort him in the time of his mourning.
+Upon seeing them, Uriathas wept all the more, for he felt as though his life had lost its purpose."_
+        --Uriathas 6:4–6
+    When you kill a sinner, you learn one memory of theirs relating to the sin you killed them for.
+2. **The Book of Exhortations.** _"Do not suffer the liars and charlatans in your towns.
+When you encounter a liar, take his tongue from his mouth and nail it to his left hand."_
+        --Exhortations 11:2
+    You know a lie when you hear it.
+3. **The Epistle to the Brevant.** _"If a friend comes to your door in the darkest hour of night begging for food and water, do you turn them away?
+No!
+You open your door and feed your friend.
+This is how you should treat all those who come to you, no matter their cloth."_
+        --Brevant 10:24
+    Once per 1d6 days, you can bless a meal to feed ten times the number of people it should.
+4. **The Book of Belisaria.** _"And Belisaria touched the leper with her second and fifth fingers, and the leprosy was removed from his body.
+At that same moment, his eyes burst with flame, and his palms became like a furnace, and all the crowd around him ran with fear."_
+        --Belisaria 20:16–17
+    When you heal (from magic or rest), heal [templates] extra HP.
+5. **The Book of St. Khoresh.** _"'Speak not unto me!' he said with a loud voice.
+And as he did so, the roof of the house they were in began to quake and tremble, and all the multitudes wailed, for they thought they would surely perish. "_
+        --Khoresh 1:15
+    When you need to, your voice can carry over nearly any distance; when you speak to a crowd, they all understand you, even if they don't speak your language.
+6. **The Books of 1st & 2nd Archons.** _"Trust in G_d.
+Do this, and you shall know peace, and all that you need shall be provided unto you."_
+        --2 Archons 31:19
+    If you have no more bullets and you desperately need one, there will be a single bullet in the chamber.
+7. **The Litany of Calaginosus.** _"'Woe unto the plague-bringers!' shouted Calaginosus.
+'Woe unto the dwellers in our Mother's Hall!
+Woe unto all who defy the Prophets!'"_
+        --Lit.
+Calaginosus 4:4
+    When you blow someone's brains out, any opponents within earshot must immediately make a Morale check, suffering -2 to the 2d6 roll (or appropriate).
+8. **The Book of St. Dunstan.** _"Remain ever vigilant and ever watching.
+Do not trust those who come to your house with smiles and delights, for they hide serpents in their robes."_
+        --Dunstan 8:12
+    You cannot be surprised in combat.
+9. **The Hymn of Karnassa.** _"Ash and oak, elm and fir, yew and alder.
+See all the bounty of the world that our divine G_d has given unto us?
+How can Hell stand against the might of Heaven and Earth?"_
+        --H. of Karnassa 2:33
+    You gain +2 to saves against fear and mind control.
+10. **The Book of the Cataclysm.** _"When the storms of G_d come, and fire and ice rain from the sky, then you shall know the words of the Prophets as true."_
+        --Cataclysm 25:18
+    So long as you have your priest's collar on, you have advantage against the effects of very cold and very hot weather.
+11. **The 1st & 2nd Epistle to the Synniots.** _"Hear me, Theophiloi, when I speak these words unto you: 'The works of G_d may seem impossible to you, but they are not.
+Through iron faith, all things may yet come to pass.'
+And the Synniots rejoiced upon reading these words, for their star had not yet abated."_
+        --1 Synniots 14:8–9
+    Once every 1d10 days, you can re-roll a single d20 roll.
+12. **The Book of St. Yrsa.** _"Do not dwell in darkness, but embrace the light of truth.
+Fear neither sun nor fire, but welcome both into your hearts."_
+        --Yrsa 7:21
+    After firing your gun, light hangs from where the muzzle flashed for 1 hour.